Hiya! I'm

 • Designing PCBs and overseeing wiring/component management among 3 robots (autonomous and driver-controlled) in the annual RoboMaster North America competition

-• Designing Nucleo Breakout board for embedded integration
+• Designing Nucleo Breakout board for embedded integration in EasyEDA

 Paid Job